arnavkapoor/Mario-Game/README.md

-About the Game
+About the Game.
 -------------------
-> - Browse this link for info : https://en.wikipedia.org/wiki/Super_Mario_Bros
+> - Browse this link for minfo : https://en.wikipedia.org/wiki/Super_Mario_Bros

 Rules of the Game
 -------------------